Agata Smogorzewska, M.D., Ph.D.

 Research in the Laboratory of Genome Maintenance is focused on DNA repair, with special emphasis on repair that takes place during replication.
 The group’s interests are broad, ranging from the molecular function of proteins involved in the DNA damage response to the cellular and in vivo consequences of deficiencies in proper DNA replication and repair.

 The DNA interstrand crosslink (ICL) is the prototype DNA lesion repaired during replication.
 ICLs covalently link the Watson and Crick strands of the DNA, and the repair of these lethal lesions requires a dual excision of the crosslinked bases as well as repair of the resulting double-strand breaks.
 This feat is accomplished in a multi-step process mediated by the Fanconi anemia (FA) pathway and factors that promote homologous recombination (HR), including BRCA1 and BRCA2.
 FA patients lack components of this pathway and suffer from bone marrow failure and infertility due to failures in the maintenance of hematopoietic and germline stem cells.
-FA is also associated with a very high incidence of cancer, most likely due to the mutagenic nature of incorrectly repaired ICLs.
+FA is also associated with a very high incidence of cancer due to the mutagenic nature of incorrectly repaired ICLs.

 ICL repair deficiency is also associated with kidney and liver dysfunction.
 A rare human disease called karyomegalic interstitial nephritis (KIN) develops when FAN1, a nuclease that functions in ICL repair, is deficient.
 FAN1 has also been identified as a genetic modifier of Huntington’s disease (HD).
 The lab uses a mouse model of FAN1 deficiency to gain insights about the pathogenesis of KIN and HD, as well as to obtain global understanding of how genome maintenance pathways protect organ function.